 Roasted Brussels Sprouts and Sweet Potatoes is the side dish that’ll plate perfectly next to all of your favorite fall entrees!
 The brussels always turn out nice and tender and compliment the sweet potatoes perfectly.
 All tossed together with sweet maple syrup, this is a veggie packed autumnal staple you don’t want to miss out on!

 Craving even more brussels sprouts?
 We can’t blame you!
 They’re a nutrient dense veggie that can be made delicious in so many various ways so they really pair well with a long list of entrees.
-Get your fix with easy recipes like Oven Roasted Brussels Sprouts, Maple Bourbon Brussels Sprouts, and Honey Sriracha Brussels Sprouts!
+Get your fix with easy recipes like Oven Roasted Brussels Sprouts and Maple Bourbon Brussels Sprouts.

 Brussels Sprouts and Sweet Potatoes Recipe